NPTP/RaylTime/README.md

 ## Ongoing to-dos for this project (This section to be removed on completion)

-- Add a light "radius" property (in the `Light` object itself) such that there is a falloff of brightness further from the light.
-Light objects require radius in constructor.
-Make that default value in read_level.h cover a radius of 1.5 grid tiles (i.e. covers about 9 tiles altogether when placed in the center).
-Quite usefully, this also means that we can skip all the intersection checks etc in `blinn_phong_shading_aabb.cpp` when `t_to_light > light.radius` or whatever.
 - UI: show "Show bounding boxes: ON/OFF", "Bounding box tree depth: _/\<max_depth\>", "Raytrace recursion depth: _", and "View distance: \_".
 Maybe also show level/file name?
 - Have the AABB tree constructor find a "global" maximum depth of the tree, and use this to limit the box vis tree depth and UI should tell you what the limit is.
 - Support collision using the AABB tree (box around camera) (bring back box->intersect(box) code).
 Set to some value like double the distance to image plane.